28.20: Signal Transduction - Pressure

 Lever-like mechanotransduction mechanism

-Based on the unique topological features of the mPiezo1 channel, a lever-like mechanotransduction mechanism to explain its extraordinary mechanosensitivity was proposed (Fig. 4).
+Based on the unique topological features of the mPiezo1 channel, a lever-like mechanotransduction mechanism to explain its extraordinary mechanosensitivity was proposed (Figure \(\PageIndex{4}\)).
 In the mPiezo1 channel, the curved blades composed of THUs can act as a mechanosensor, while the beam structure, with the residues Ll1342 and Ll1345 acting as a pivot, can act as a lever-like apparatus.
 Coupling the distal blades and the central pore through the lever-like apparatus converts mechanical force into a force used for cation conduction.

-Figure 4: Model of the lever-like mechanotransduction model.
-The curved blades can act as a mechanosensor, while the beam structure, with residues Ll1342 and Ll1345 acting as a pivot, can act as a lever-like apparatus.
-Coupling of the distal blades and the central pore through the lever-like apparatus converts mechanical force into cation conduction. a Proposed model of the force-induced gating of Piezo channels.
+Figure \(\PageIndex{4}\): Model of the lever-like mechanotransduction model.
+The curved blades can act as mechanosensors, while the beam structure, with residues Ll1342 and Ll1345 serving as pivots, can function as a lever-like apparatus.
+Coupling of the distal blades and the central pore through the lever-like apparatus converts mechanical force into cation conduction.
+A Proposed model of the force-induced gating of Piezo channels.
 The blue and orange models represent the channel in its closed and open states, respectively.
 Red dashed lines indicate possible ion-conduction pathways.
+Adapted from Ge et al. B A lever-like mechano-gating model in Piezo1.
+The blue and red dashed arrows indicate input and output forces, respectively.

-Kinetics properties of Piezo channels
+Kinetic properties of Piezo channels

 Activation mechanisms of Piezo channels